Iggyikigai/Profile/README.md

 ## About Me

 - 🌟 **Years of Experience**: 4 years in software engineering and data science.
-- 💼 **Current Role**: Exchange Student at Esslingen School of Applied Sciences, Germany.
+- 💼 **Current Role**: Penultimate Student graduating in May 2025
-- 🎓 **Education**: Penultimate Information Engineering and Media undergraduate at Nanyang Technological University.
+- 🎓 **Education**: Information Engineering and Media at Nanyang Technological University.
 - 🌐 **Website**: https://iggyikigai.github.io/Profile/

 ## What I Do